Affinity Group Program

 The Young Professionals Group provides a space for young professionals and early career professionals in higher education to share resources and connect across Butler University’s campus.
 The group’s goals are to provide networking opportunities for participants, promote the sharing of resources, and retain young talent at Butler.
 Join our “Young Professionals Affinity Group” Teams page to learn more and get involved!
 There is no age requirement for this group- all are welcome.

-Contact: Katie Eisenhauer
+Contact: Katie Nelson

 Juntos @ Butler